WhiteAssassins/AE-NetScope/README.md

 AE NetScope is public source-available software under a proprietary license.
 You may use it for personal, educational, homelab, and internal business purposes, including inside a company.

+Copyright is held by Christopher David Alberto Roque, also known as [WhiteAssassins](https://github.com/WhiteAssassins), CEO of AE White Devs LLC.

-You may not sell, resell, sublicense, repackage, host as a commercial service, publish to marketplaces, or present AE NetScope as your own product without written permission from the owner.
+You may not sell, resell, sublicense, repackage, host as a commercial service, publish to marketplaces, or present AE NetScope as your own product without written permission from Christopher David Alberto Roque or AE White Devs LLC.
 See `LICENSE`.